grigory-rechistov/snapnewnodes/README.md

 sections of the second way when distance between them is less than specified threshold (in meters).

-Be sure to read `BUGS` as this plugin certainly has many!
+Be sure to read `BUGS.md` as this plugin certainly has many!

 Example
 =========